Riding the Waves: A Guide to Surfing in Malta

 For seasoned surfers, we’ve listed the best spots in Malta to take your board and have a nice day of wave riding.
 Some of the beaches in Malta that you absolutely have to visit are:

 - Ghadira Bay: This is one of the largest sandy beaches on the island.
 The bay is located in Mellieha, a quick ride from the Gozo Ferry in Cirkewwa.
 The waters of Ghadira Bay are generally calm, but some days you can find offshore winds and currents that make for perfect surfing conditions.
 Besides, it’s hard to find jellyfish here.

-- Golden Bay: Golden Bay is likely to be the magnet for surfing activities on the Maltese islands, as this beach sucks up the westerly winds which swells almost head on.
+- Golden Bay: Golden Bay is likely to be the magnet for surfing activities on the Maltese islands, as this beach sucks up the westerly winds, which swells almost head-on.
 The best season to surface at this location would be at the beginning and end of spring and autumn.
 However, be sure to take care of the midwinter swells, as they can create heavy and close waves.
-The National Day of Surfing is celebrated here in Malta on the 19th of June, so if you are one the island during this time, Golden Bay is the place to go.
+The National Day of Surfing is celebrated here in Malta on the 19th of June, so if you are on the island during this time, Golden Bay is the place to go.